HackBI/Beginner-HTML-Workshop/README.md

 # Beginner-HTML-Workshop

-Read Workshop plan for more info
+Read Workshop plan for more info.

 Please install vscode or another editor for html before this workshop.